ksanislo/tiny-webhook/README.md

 For example, a new release in the TitleDB repo will trigger ./scripts/ksanislo/TitleDB/release where as a push to this repository will start a run of ./scripts/ksanislo/tiny-webhook/push

-Returned status codes are 202 for a sucessfull hook launch, 501 on an unknown event type, and 500 for other fatal errors.
+Returned status codes are 202 for a successful hook launch, 501 on an unknown event type, and 500 for other fatal errors.